MicrosoftDocs/visualstudio-docs/docs/devinit/devinit-json.md

 ---
 # devinit configuration file

-The `.devinit.json` file defines the system wide dependencies that your application needs in order to run and build.
-System wide dependencies are things like Node, SQL server, IIS, RabbitMQ, docker etc. The sort of things you would normally install on your dev box that aren't installed by a specific repo.
-It's not a place to define app specific dependencies like you would in package managers such as NuGet or NPM, it is the place to define that you need those package managers.
+The `.devinit.json` file defines the system-wide dependencies that your application needs in order to run and build.
+System-wide dependencies are things like Node, SQL server, IIS, RabbitMQ, docker etc. The sort of things you would normally install on your dev box that aren't installed by a specific repo.
+It's not a place to define app specific dependencies like you would in package managers such as NuGet or NPM.
+It is, however, a place to define that you need those package managers.

 ## File location